Want cheap solar panels? Think again!

 You risk losing your solar rebate

-If you must buy a cheap system, you need to ensure that the Clean Energy Council approves the panels you buy.
-If you are not buying CEC approved solar modules, you will not receive your solar rebate, this could instantly add between $2,500 – $3,000 to the cost of a 5kW system.
+If you must buy a cheap system, you need to ensure that the Clean Energy Council has approved the panels and inverter you buy.
+If you are not buying CEC approved products, you will not receive your solar rebate, this could instantly add between $2,500 – $3,000 to the cost of a 5kW system.

 Cheap Tier 1 panels

 If you are considering cheap solar panels, beware the Tier 1 sales pitch.
 The system may very well comprise of Tier 1 solar panels, but chances are it doesn’t.
 The list of Tier 1 panels is not made public, so you need to ensure that you are buying the genuine article.